attack-monkey/flat-code-guide/Errors, Checks, and Guards.md

 ```

 If you're using Typescript or another javascript compiler with static type support, then most checks and guards can be avoided in favour of compile time type checking.

-In saying that - there are times where you will not know a type at run time and the above dynamic type checking is still very important.
+For better control over unknowns at compile time check out Conditionals.

 // TODO: Next --> Runtime Interfaces and Contracts